Importance of Overlapping Network Nodes in Influence Spreading: Discussion

-\textit{The Choice of Circles.} Our analysis was guided by the rationale that allowing fewer nodes per circle would make the comparison of OL and NOL nodes less reliable.
-Allowing smaller circles with fewer participants would capture a higher proportion of OL nodes and result in much higher difference between node classes.
-Subsequently, only few very peripherial and isolated nodes would be classified as NOL and the whole comparison would become irrelevant.
-We therefore restricted the minimum size of a circle to 10 nodes.
+\textit{The Choice of Circles.} Our analysis was guided by the rationale that allowing fewer nodes per circle would make the comparison of the OL and NOL nodes less reliable.
+Allowing smaller circles with fewer participants would capture a higher proportion of OL nodes and result in higher difference between node classes.
+Subsequently, only a few isolated and very peripherial nodes would be classified as NOL nodes and the whole comparison would become irrelevant.
+Therefore, we restricted the minimum size of a circle to 10 nodes to ensure meaningful structural comparisons.
+However, rather than interpreting larger circles as inherently more important, we examine how the node influence varies when restricting the analysis to progressively larger circles.
+Our results show that overlapping nodes retain their relative importance even under these constraints, thus suggesting that their influence is not solely driven by participation in small, dense substructures but persists across scales.
 Indeed, the importance of selecting circles becomes evident in the LJ dataset as shown in Figure \ref{fig:circles}.
-As smaller circles are progressively discarded and only larger circles are retained, more nodes are classified as NOL.
-Although intuitively this might suggest a rapid convergence between the difference of metrics between OL and NOL, our findings indicate the opposite.
-The importance and proportion of OL nodes decrease gradually, suggesting that while small circles and triadic structures capture important nodes initially, the key influencers predominantly reside within larger circles.
-The slight increase of the relative difference of In-Centrality also backs up this claim.
-The most central nodes tend to have susceptibility, even in diffuse networks.
+As smaller circles are progressively discarded and only larger circles are retained, more nodes are classified as NOL nodes.
+Although intuitively this might suggest a rapid convergence between the difference of metrics between OL and NOL nodes, our findings indicate the opposite.
+The importance and proportion of OL nodes decrease gradually, suggesting that while small circles and triadic structures capture important nodes initially, the key influencers tend to reside within larger circles.
+The slight increase of the relative difference of In-Centrality also supports this claim.
+The most central nodes tend to have susceptibility, even in diffuted networks.
+Our analysis consequently shows that removing the smallest circles preserves high influencers within the OL nodes.
+Thus, although circles reflect important topological properties of networks, identifying key nodes solely on the basis of overlaps may be insufficient.
+Therefore, we argue that additional community detection methodologies are necessary to identify effectively the true network influencers.
+We predict that these influential nodes likely exist at the intersections of circles and community structures, and this would be one of the subjects of of our future work.